-When food canning, how long are home canned jars of food good on the shelf?
+How long are home-canned jars of food good on the shelf?
 How do you determine an expiration date?

 Welcome to SimplyCanning.com where you can find home food preservation classes and tutorials.
 Come visit me and I will help you get your pantry filled.

 Today we are talking about expiration dates on jars of home canned food.
 I get this question a lot, and I’ve seen this question even in other places too.
 Some people are wondering if jars of home canned foods are like freeze dried food, where you can keep it for 30 years.

 My answer to that is: No, it’s not a good idea.

 Home food canning is a cyclical process.
 It is meant to work like this…

 - You preserve your food while it is in season,